bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Selecting wormhole doesn't scroll to annotation in carousel.
     * Happens when not all dots are selected.
     * Check if transitions of hiding annotation cards is happening between songs.
     * Scroll later in the song change?
+After carousel did enter?
     * It's fine when coming from page load.
-* Follow up to bug fix: Make verse cursor go to 0 during song transitions.
+* Follow up to bug fix
+    * Hide cursor UI completely during song change (isSongChangeDone)
+        * Banner, filmstrip, and slider
+    * VerseBar continues to show lyric verse
+    * Decide whether cursor goes to zero during song change.
+If it does, then there needs to be another parameter for the VerseBar to let it stay on the lyric verse
+* Have a logDebug

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.